linuxmint/cinnamon-spices-themes/CBlue/README.md

 ## Versions

+* 1.5: support for Weather + BAMS applets and photoframe desklet.
 * 1.4: update: hover color, visual lock indicator Num/Shift, desklets decorations supported.
 * 1.3: slight modification of the panel and transparency.
 * 1.2: some corrections and improvements + Firefox extra.